-This introductory course teaches the basic principles that are needed in creating a happy and successful marriage and family life.
+An introduction to the basic principles that are needed in creating a happy and successful marriage and family life.
 A biblical perspective is used to consider such topics as sex roles, dating, marriageability, mixed marriages, engagement, sex adjustment, in-law adjustment, financial adjustment, life insurance, divorce, reproduction, family planning, and child rearing.
 Same as BIB/SOC 230.